© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval bridge 100m south west of Wyke House is a scheduled monument protected by Historic England under reference 1020496.
 View the official record →

-The medieval bridge located approximately 100 metres south-west of Wyke House in Somerset is a structure of local historical importance in the settlement pattern of the area.
+The medieval bridge located approximately 100 metres south-west of Wyke House in Somerset is a scheduled ancient monument that dates to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020496.

 Medieval bridge 100m south west of Wyke House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020496.